 Summer of 1999 witnessed the rise of the new two-story building for Grades 1 and 2.
 Instead of the usual stairway, the building was purposely designed with a ramp for the safety and convenience of the pupils.

 OLOPSC pushed forward for more developments from this year onwards.
 Academic structures were upgraded alongside the physical plant and facilities, among which was the installation of the air conditioning units in the Grade School classrooms.

 The school celebrated its Silver Jubilee.
 It is in this year that classrooms in the High School Department were provided with air conditioning units.

-This was the demise of Mr. Dionisio Alonzo Salvador, Sr. on August 11, 2005, due to a dissecting aneurysm of the aorta.
-Though his journey was over at an early age of 68, his memory still lives on in OLOPSC and in the hearts of all OLOPSCians because of the legacy he has bequeathed to the community through his values, accomplishments, and the powerful examples of the way he lived his life.
+This year saw the demise of Mr. Dionisio Alonzo Salvador, Sr. on August 11 due to a dissecting aneurysm of the aorta.
+Though his journey was over at the early age of 68, his memory still lives on in OLOPSC and in the hearts of all OLOPSCians because of the legacy he has bequeathed to the community through his values, accomplishments, and the powerful examples of the way he lived his life.

 Co-founder, Mrs. Carmen C. Salvador took over the reins of the school leadership upon her installation as the second President of OLOPS College on her 65th birthday, September 17, 2006.

 The school marked its 30th year or Pearl Jubilee Celebration.
 The highlights included the opening of additional courses in college: Bachelor of Science in Hotel and Restaurant Management and two vocational-technical courses – Certificate in Caregiving and Certificate in Office Operations; and the launching of the Carmen C. Salvador Scholarship Program.